‘Teen Mom 2’ Kailyn Lowry Shares New Baby Bump Photo Amid Baby Daddy Speculation

 “Shortly after I started having complications, the option of having more kids was almost taken away from me.
 When I started thinking long and hard, I knew I wanted more,” she said.
 “This was the choice I made.
 This is the baby I thought I wasn’t sure if I could have.
 I know this isn’t an ideal situation but I know everything will be okay.”

-To see more of Kailyn Lowry and her family, including her two sons Lincoln, 3, and Isaac, 7, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.
+To see more of Kailyn Lowry and her family, including her two sons, Lincoln, 3, and Isaac, 7, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.

 [Featured Image by MTV]